Enterprise-Neurosystem/Enterprise-Neurosystem/README.md

 # About
 AI and ML are areas of intense focus and experimentation across a wide range of industries, functional disciplines and operational scale.
 Yet the concrete expression of the work tends to be extremely organization and/or function-specific, as models are typically trained on relatively narrow and proprietary datasets.

-We see a need for a community effort to:
+We see a need for an open source community effort to:

 * Open up and standardize development of models and adaptive frameworks, using and creating public datasets
 * Tie together various models and data sources across the enterprise in a unified framework